 I’m Terry C. Misfeldt and I’m always getting ideas for stories.
 When I try to develop them, some become novel length while others end up as shorter essays or blogs.

 My first published piece was “Space,” a poem in The World’s Great Contemporary Poems.
+My first novel, Shevivor ws published in April 2020.

 I grew up in a small German-Polish farming community in central Wisconsin where I learned to hunt with my dad, a World War II veteran and milk inspector.
 Dad loved farm life and always seemed to be connected to agriculture in some way.
 I grew up working on farms and exploring the woodlands around home.
 I still enjoy being in the woods and hunting with my son or friends.
 I host a family heritage website for the Misfeldt family.
 Getting and sharing genealogical information can be challenging.
 I spent months during the early stages of the pandemic creating a family tree on Ancestry.